 While there is a misconception that only certain types of molds are bad (for instance, some have heard that only "black mold" is dangerous), all molds could potentially cause health issues.
-They produce allergens, irritants and toxins that some humans may react to.
-There are many variables that affect the type and severity of symptoms including type of mold, extent of the exposure, a person's age and their existing allergies and sensitivities.
+They can produce allergens, irritants and mycotoxins that some humans may react to.
+There are many variables that affect the type and severity of symptoms including type of mold, extent of the exposure, a person's age, and their existing allergies and sensitivities.

 If you are experiencing any of these symptoms and cannot explain why, ask yourself if a recent construction job or renovation took place that corresponded with the start of the symptoms.
 Also try to note if you typically feel a relief of the symptoms if when you leave the home for periods of time, especially traveling to different climates.

 We can refer you to Doctors in Austin that specialize in addressing environmental toxins that include mold.